-4. In response, the IEO has prepared this study on GEF's Support for Transformational Change.
+In response, the Independent Evaluation Office has prepared this evaluation on the GEF's support for transformational change.
 The objective is to review the GEF experience with a representative sample of operations that have generated transformational results, identify key factors in the design and implementation of these projects that have contributed to such results, and distill the lessons learned.
-The purpose is to help improve the identification, design and implementation of future operations aimed at supporting transformational change through the framework presented.
+The purpose is to improve the identification, design, and implementation of future operations aimed at supporting transformational change through the framework presented.

-Methodology and Approach
+1.2 Methodology and approach

-- 5. This study is designed to explore the following evaluative questions: - (a) What are the necessary and sufficient conditions for GEF interventions to achieve transformational change? - (b) What causal factors make a difference in the outcome? - 6.
-For the purpose of this study, transformational interventions are defined as engagements that help achieve deep, systemic, and sustainable change with large-scale impact in an area of global environmental concern. - 7.
-Specifically, there are four criteria that permit a differentiation between transformational interventions from engagements that are "merely" highly successful, complex or large in size: - (a) Relevance: the intervention addresses a global environmental challenge such as climate change, biodiversity loss, or land degradation. - (b) Depth of Change: the intervention causes or supports a fundamental change in a system or market. - (c) Scale of Change: the intervention causes or supports a full-scale impact at the local, national, or regional level.
+This evaluation is designed to explore the following evaluative questions:

+- What are the necessary and sufficient conditions for GEF interventions to achieve transformational change? - What causal factors make a difference in the outcome?

+In this evaluation, transformational interventions are defined as engagements that help achieve deep, systemic, and sustainable change with large-scale impact in an area of global environmental concern.

+Specifically, four criteria permit a differentiation between transformational interventions from engagements that are "merely" highly successful, complex, or large in size (IEG 2016):

+- Relevance.
+The intervention addresses a global environmental challenge such as climate change, biodiversity loss, or land degradation. - Depth of change.
+The intervention causes or supports a fundamental change in a system or market. - Scale of change.
+The intervention causes or supports a full-scale impact at the local, national, or regional level.
-&lt;sup>5 GEF (2017): (Draft) GEF-7 Programming Directions Framework, January 13, 2017.
-Washington, DC.

-&lt;sup>6 GEF (2013): GEF 2020: Strategy Paper for the Global Environment Facility.
-September 4, 2013.
-Washington, DC.

-&lt;sup>7 World Bank Group (2016).
-Supporting Transformational Change for Poverty Reduction and Shared Prosperity - Lessons from the World Bank Experience.
-Learning Product.
-Independent Evaluation Group.
-Washington, DC.

-- (d) Sustainability: the impact is financially, economically, environmentally, socially and politically sustainable in the long term, after the intervention ends. - 8.
-The underlying theory of change is that by strategically identifying and selecting projects that address environmental challenges of global concern and are purposely designed to support fundamental changes in i.e., 'flip' key economic markets or systems, GEF interventions will be more likely to cause a large-scale and sustainable impact, subject to the quality of implementation/execution and supportive contextual conditions.
-An outline of the theory of change, and the main causal conditions and indicators used for this study, is shown on Figure 1.
+Sustainability.
+The impact is financially, economically, environmentally, socially, and politically sustainable in the long term, after the intervention ends.

+The underlying theory of change is that by strategically identifying and selecting projects that address environmental challenges of global concern and are specifically designed to support fundamental changes in-i.e., "flip"-key economic markets or systems, GEF interventions will be more likely to cause a large-scale and sustainable impact, subject to the quality of implementation/execution and supportive contextual conditions.
+An outline of the theory of change, and the main causal conditions and indicators used for this evaluation, is shown in figure 1.1.